amelekhin/microwriter/README.md

   // If not provided, writeSpeed used instead.
   deleteSpeed: 50,

-  // A delay in milliseconds before writing a new line
+  // A delay in milliseconds before writing a new line.
   writeLineDelay: 400,

-  // A delay in milliseconds before deletion a written line
+  // A delay in milliseconds before deletion a written line.
   deleteLineDelay: 1000,
 });

-// Start writing
+// Start writing.
 writer.start();

-// Pause writing
+// Pause writing.
 writer.pause();

-// Replace lines and restart
+// Replace lines and restart.
 writer.replaceLines(['My next list', 'of lines.']);
 ```

-# License
+## License

-MIT
+MIT.